 They perform adequately on the highway and in the mud.
 They can even be used on rocks.
 Think of the best tire you can buy to ride from your garage to the campsite.
 They will get you pretty much anywhere your truck can go.

 How Long Does All-Terrain Tires Last On The Road?

 20,000 to 40,000 miles.
 This entirely depends on the tire.
 Cheaper tires last closer to 20k miles while higher-end may last much longer.
 How you drive your car can also have an effect.
 Inflating a tire to the manufacturer’s recommended PSI will ensure you get the most out of your tires.

 What Is The Difference Between All-Terrain And Highway Tires?

 Tread void is the largest difference between all-terrain and highway tires.
-The tread void is the space between the teeth in the tire surface.
-All-terrain tires are designed to get the most traction in all driving conditions.
+The tread void is the space between the teeth on the tire surface. tires are designed to get the most traction in all driving conditions.

 So sacrifices must be made to not give up too much in any one driving scenario.
 They will have to get as much grip on the blacktop and also have “teeth” cut into the tire so they can dig into the dirt and loose gravel and still get your bum moving.